 The Council has funded it's historic Capital Programme through borrowing.
-It also took steps to ensure liquidity at the onset of the Covid pandemic by securing funds well below the prevailing PWLB rate.
-This has resulted in a net indebtedness position of £112.4m as at the period end.
+The Council received additional support in addition to taking its own steps to ensure liquidity at the onset of the Covid pandemic.
+This has resulted in a net indebtedness position of £94.6m as at the period end.

-This is an decrease of £8m from end 2019, which is reflected in the current investments balance.
+This is an decrease of £18m from end 2020, which is reflected in the current investments balance.